 Moseley’s first captain, S.H.
 Deakin was born, in 1854, in Hobart, Tasmania, where his Birmingham-born father was working as a land surveyor.
-The family returned to England when Stephen was five-years old and settled in Herefordshire.
+The family returned to England when Deakin was five-years old and settled in Herefordshire.
 Deakin moved to Birmingham in the early 1870s to work in the family jewellery firm, which became known as Deakin and Nephew.
-It was probably at the same time that he became associated with Havelock Cricket Club and later the Havelock Football Club, which was founded in 1873, and which was renamed Moseley Football Club in the following year.
+It was probably at the same time that he became associated with Havelock Cricket Club.
 S.H.
-Deakin captained the football club for four seasons but little else is known about his rugby career other than that he was a goal-kicking forward.
+Deakin captained the Havelock/Moseley Football Club for four seasons but little else is known about his rugby career other than that he was a goal-kicking forward.
 He seems to have stopped playing around 1877 when he was 23-years old probably to concentrate on his business career.

 |Click for Website Enquiries|